Edit: December 2017.

 As Mustang and the woman, Maria Ross, discussed the situation they walked towards the person.
 Mustang was taken aback, at the small pool of blood surrounding the man; his snowy white hair was stained with the blood giving it a pinkish color.
 He wore torn red and black clothing, some kind of uniform, with black dirty boots over his feet.
-One of his sleeves was missing, letting into view a scaly black arm.
+One of his sleeves was missing, letting into view a scaly red arm.

-"Probably burn down."
+"How curious."
 Thought Mustang as he crouched down to get a better view of the stranger's face, but it was covered by the hair.
 However something got his attention.
 There was a long golden earring on his left ear, Mustang took it.

 There were small dots, similar to the ones you would find on a microphone. and a little button on the lower part.
-It was definitely not a normal earring.
+It was not a normal earring.

 "Lieutenant."
 He called and a blonde woman took her place beside Mustang as he stood up.
 "Give this to Fuery and tell him to analyze it, is not your typical earring."